gautamnaik1994/personal-website-v2/src/content/workExperience/workExperience-kaara-tech.md

 - Built a Gen AI interview conducting bot using LLM for rating candidate answers that lessened the workload of the recruiting team.
 - Concurrently advanced ML expertise through self-directed learning and personal projects focused on deep learning and Gen AI, applying software engineering best practices to ML workflows.
 - Serving as a Consultant for Microsoft, collaborating on an application built using ReactJS, NextJS, and Redux.
-- Successfully integrated RTK Query into the project's architecture, significantly improving the data fetching and caching processes.
-- Implemented Google Analytics integration to monitor and analyze user behavior, providing valuable insights for product improvement.

 <!--EndFragment-->